streamingriver/opensource-iptv/README.md

 # OpenSource IPTV

-copy .env.example to .env and edit to your environment
+copy .env.example to .env and edit to your environment and edit by your needs

 ```
 composer install --no-dev
 php artisan sriptv:init
+php artisan serve
 ```

 ## Docker